Let’s review the Legacy Emergency Meals and decide if it is a rational money expenditure or not.

 Why would I do that?
 Because when one is faced with hunger, the worst-tasting food items turn out as some super delicious meals.

 My key point is that I would never buy emergency food to enjoy it.
 I would buy survival food to survive indeed.
 And now you would ask me, why am I making a taste test of the food storage products with my wife and children?
-Why would I not just buy some inexpensive food and high in calories and all of the other crucial criteria?
+Why would I not just buy some inexpensive food high in calories and all of the other crucial criteria?

-How We Chose Our Premium Meals
+How We Chose Our Premium Meals?

 A few years ago, we just got the Legacy Emergency Food Bucket with eight dishes in it.
 In this review, we will discuss the two chosen freeze-dried dishes from eight options.
-There are several categories, such as soup, pasta, and so on:

 - Alfredo, Primavera, Chili Pasta options;